playframework/playframework/documentation/manual/releases/release25/migration25/CryptoMigration25.md

 ## Migration

 There are several migration paths from Crypto functionality.
-In order of preference, they are Kalium, Keyczar, or pure JCA.
+In order of preference, they are Kalium, Tink, or pure JCA.

 ### Kalium